ledat1205/road-to-msc/datlt/GCP/Note.md

 - **Management complexity:** Requires significant overhead to maintain.
 - **Time-consuming analysis:** Data often needs to be cleaned and wrangled before it is usable.
 - **Security risks:** Raw data formats can increase security and compliance risks.

+## Data warehouses

+A data warehouse, in contrast, is like a highly organized library.
+Data is cleaned, transformed, and structured before it's stored.
+This process, known as schema-on-write, ensures the data is optimized for analysis and business intelligence (BI).